It’s Time to Manage the Wait

 Time is the one thing we all need more of, right?
 That’s true for our guests, too.
 Make sure your restaurant service training includes teaching your staff to serve guests’ time needs.
 Keeping the meal going at a steady pace is what most guests are looking for, and servers can usually do this pretty well.
 Where they get into trouble, though, is when time seems to stand still for guests.
 It’s the dreaded “wait.”

 Waiting for a Table

-The first place guests might find themselves waiting is when they first arrive.
-During times when you have a waiting list, teach your host staff to “sell” the wait rather than “challenge” the guest.
-For instance, if there’s a 20-minute wait, the host or hostess has two options of how he or she could inform the guest:
+With guests excited to return to in-person dining, many restaurants are experiencing something they’ve been missing for a while — a wait list.
+Waiting for a table is the first place guests might find themselves glancing at their watch during their dining experience.
+During times when you have a wait list, teach your host staff to “sell” the wait rather than “challenge” the guest.
+For instance, if there’s a 20-minute wait, the host has two options of how they could inform the guest:

 Wrong: “Four for dinner?
 There is a 20-minute wait.”
 Translation: “Your move!”

 Right: “Four for dinner?
 Great!
 Name, please?
 There is a short 20-minute wait, but if you’d like to have a seat at the bar I’ll let you know the minute your table is ready.
 The bartender can set you up with one of our great appetizers or specialty drinks!”
 Translation: “I know you hate to wait, but I’ll do everything I can to make that wait as short as possible.
 I’m happy you’re here!”

 As much as we try to avoid it, sometimes the kitchen gets backed up or something unexpected happens to delay a food order.
 Service training should include these do’s and don’ts of serving waiting guests:

 - Do acknowledge the problem.
 Let guests know you’re aware of the delay and you’re working on it.
 The last thing you want is for guests to think their food is sitting under a heat lamp while you’re doing other things.